engasa/Obsidian-Github-Vault/Things I did/EL.md

 		- **CTL Teaching Fellow**

 * COSC 111 online exams in lab for first time - positive feedback overall. need to figure out a way to keep doing this.
+* CCECE
 	* Track Chair for the “Engineering Education” track at IEEE Canadian Conference on Electrical and Computer Engineering 2025 (details in EL\Journal-COnf Managemet\Conf Track Chari)
+	* reviewer (6 papers in EL stream)
 * LearnCoding:
 	* Meeting with Engineering (Thomas + Dean) - they want to switch to Python for first year, then their Design Studio Course will use C++.
 Students now need to be able to switch from Python to C++ and to Java. --> they want to use LC for helping students.
 Dean Riche
 	* 5,262 awards (Dec 2024)